Skip to content

 The Microfilm Shop | Equipment & Consumables

-The Microfilm Shop has a full range of Diazo and Silver Microfilm products including our very own Ozpahan range of Diazo including our patented M Black Diazo and the full Fujifilm range of silver microfilm products – for which Genus – The Microfilm Shop are the master European, African and Middle East distributor.
+The Microfilm Shop has a full range of Diazo and Silver Microfilm products including our very own Ozaphan range of Diazo including our patented M Black Diazo and the full Fujifilm range of silver microfilm products – for which Genus – The Microfilm Shop are the master European, African and Middle East distributor.

-Products include:
+Products Include:

-Silver Orignal Microfilms Description
+Silver Original Microfilms Description

 HR21 16mm x 30.5m Super